 - Not placing absorbent mats at the entrance of the supermarket when heavy rain was forecast.

-In other cases, where the supermarket management or staff could not have predicted a slip risk, a claim would probably not be possible.
+In other cases, where the supermarket management or staff could not have predicted a slip risk, a slipped in a supermarket claim would probably not be possible.
 An example of this could include dropping an item containing liquid and immediately slipping on the spillage.
 In this case, the supermarket would not be held liable as they would’ve had no time available to prevent your accident from happening.

 Could I Claim Compensation If I Had A Slip Or Fall On Water In A Supermarket?

-Essentially, as explained in the previous section, if a member of staff, the manager or the owners of the supermarket can be shown to have been negligent, then you could make a claim against them.
+Essentially, as explained in the previous section, if a member of staff, the manager or the owners of the supermarket can be shown to have been negligent, then you could claim them.

 It’s not possible to claim just because they were negligent, though, and you have to have suffered injuries in an accident as a result of their negligence.
 Proving this is the key part of a successful claim.
 If you follow the advice provided earlier in the guide, proving what happened can be a lot easier.

-Accident report forms, medical records, photographs and witness statements and CCTV footage can be all be used as evidence to prove that a) the accident happened, b) the cause of the accident, and finally c) the result of the accident, i.e. your pain and suffering.
+Accident report forms, medical records, photographs and witness statements and CCTV footage can be used as evidence to prove that a) the accident happened, b) the cause of the accident, and finally c) the result of the accident, i.e. your pain and suffering.
+This should be very useful to answer your question, “I slipped in a supermarket, can I claim?”

 Slipped On Water In A Supermarket Compensation Calculator